zusorio/GoodTwitter/troubleshooting.md

 If all that didn't work create an issue on GitHub [here](https://github.com/ZusorCode/GoodTwitter/issues)
 # Known issues
+## Most of these should be fixed in the newest version.
+Try updating to it!
 ## Copy and Paste is bugged
 Copy and Paste should be working for text.
 It won't work for images unfortunately, I don't really know how to fix it.
 Refer to issue [#4](https://github.com/ZusorCode/GoodTwitter/issues/4).